Spike Fearn

-Spike Fearn is an English actor.
+Spike Fearn (born 9 December 2000) is an English actor.
 On television, he is known for his role in the ITVX teen drama Tell Me Everything (2022–2024).
-His films include Alien: Romulus (2024).
+His films include Alien: Romulus (2024), Ella McCay (2025) and Finding Emily (2026).
 He was named a 2024 Screen International Star of Tomorrow.

 Early life

-Spike Fearn was born on the 9th December 2000.
+Spike Fearn was born on 9 December 2000.

 Fearn grew up in Coalville, Leicestershire.
 His father is a car mechanic and his mother is a teacher.
-He has dyslexia.
+He has dyslexia and ADHD.
+Fearn received his acting training from The Television Workshop in Nottingham.

 Career

 Fearn began his career with small roles in films such as Sweetheart, The Batman and Aftersun.

 In August 2021, he was cast as one of the leads in the ITV2 drama series Tell Me Everything.
 In October 2022, he was cast in a television series adaptation of the Kazuo Ishiguro novel Never Let Me Go greenlit at FX, however the series was cancelled before production began in February 2023.

-In 2024, Fearn appeared as Tyler James in the Amy Winehouse biopic Back to Black, and in Alien: Romulus, an installment in the Alien franchise directed by Fede Álvarez.
-He is set to play a supporting role in James L. Brooks' upcoming film Ella McCay.
+In 2024, Fearn appeared as Tyler James in the Amy Winehouse biopic Back to Black, and in Alien: Romulus, an instalment in the Alien franchise directed by Fede Álvarez.
+In 2025, he played a supporting role in James L. Brooks' film Ella McCay.
+In 2026, he played co-lead role Owen Brompton in rom-com Finding Emily.